Let's face it: creating the perfect landing page for your services is difficult.

 Search engines like Google consider pages that a lot of other pages are linking to as more authoritative.
 You can take advantage of that basic fact.

-From any page on your website, include links to your services page anytime they're relevant.
+From any page on your website design, include links to your services page anytime they're relevant.
 That might be a blog post mentioning the service you provide, or even your homepage.

 Don't overdo it, of course.
 But as long as you keep it to relevant topics, these cross-links can go a long way towards increasing your search profile.

 Want to do yourself a service?
-Try building a great service page layout.
+Avoid the pitfalls of bad website design and try building a great service page layout.
 It's a challenge, but one that pays off big time if you get it right.

 This is your selling opportunity.
 Your chance to show your audience exactly how you can help them.
 Your opportunity to make the intangible service you offer tangible through its benefits.